DevTrio/Java-Text-Games/README.md

     \|__|\|__|\|_______|\|__|/       \|_______|\|__| \|__|    \|__|  \|_______|\|__|\|__|\|_______|

  ```
- A text based adventure game written for [Python 3](https://www.python.org).
+ A text based adventure game written for [Python 3](https://www.python.org), with a port to Java.
 Not much yet, but it will soon see a storyline and charachers, setting, plot, etc.